 The best way to see Sicily if you are strapped for time is to consider if you want a well-rounded experience or to prioritize a specific aspect of the island.
 For example, consider how important it is for you to spend time on the beach, touring the cathedrals and ancient ruins, or driving around the countryside.
 Once you know what you want out of the experience, you will be better able to maximize your time and balance these different activities.

-Sicily in 3 days
+Sicily in 3 Days

-If you have 3 days don’t try to see it all.
+If you have three days, don’t try to see it all.
 Sicily has too much to offer to experience the whole island in just a few days.
 Instead, focus on one specific area.
 Cut down on your travel time whenever possible to maximize your time there.
 You can rent a car rather than wait on public transportation.
 That being said, don't fill your schedule to the point where you can't relax.
 Soaking in the scenery with a glass of wine in hand or a savory meal is an essential part of the Sicilian experience.

-Sicily in 4 days
+Sicily in 4 Days

 In both cases, you can opt for popular resort experiences or seek lodging in the more remote villages located along the way for a quieter approach to travel in Sicily.

-Sicily in 7 days
+Sicily in 1 Week

 Along the west coast, stop in Trapani and take a boat out to the Egadi islands.
-You can also walk the cobblestone streets of Erice and make the drive down to Agrigento to see the legendary Valley of Temples, Sicily's most impressive archeological site.
+You can also walk the cobblestone streets of Erice and make the drive down to Agrigento to see the legendary Valley of Temples, Sicily's most impressive archaeological site.

 If you travel on the eastern side of the island, you can choose to tour the whole coast or target the southeast or northeast corners.
-Highlights in this region include the Riviera Dei Ciclopi, named for a story from the Odyssey, Mt.
-Etna, Europe's largest volcano, Otigia Island, the cultural and historic hub of the city of Syracuse, and Modica, a prime example of Sicilian Baroque.
+Highlights in this region include the Riviera Dei Ciclopi, named for a story from the Odyssey, Mount Etna, Europe's largest volcano, Otigia Island, the cultural and historic hub of the city of Syracuse, and Modica, a prime example of Sicilian Baroque.

-Sicily in 10-14 days
+Sicily in 10-14 Days

 Two weeks is the ideal amount of time for a road trip around the entire island and the most highly recommended amount of time to spend here, especially if it is your first time to Sicily or if you are traveling far to get here.
-If you are short on time but want to circumnavigate the island, it is possible to squeeze it into 10-days but you will have to cut at least a few activities from our recommended 14-day itinerary or sacrifice some of the built-in down-time.
+If you are short on time but want to circumnavigate the island, it is possible to squeeze it into 10 days, but you will have to cut at least a few activities from our recommended 14-day itinerary or sacrifice some of the built-in downtime.

-A two week-tour along the coast will allow for plenty of archeological excavation in sites like Selinunte and Agrigento.
+A two week-tour along the coast will allow for plenty of archaeological excavation in sites like Selinunte and Agrigento.
 You can also take in the scenery of the Egadi islands, Trapani's salt flats, and parks that include the Zingaro Nature Reserve, Vendicari Nature Reserve, and Plemmirio Marine Reserve.
 You'll also have time to get to know the smaller towns, including the ancient fishing village of Marzamemi.

-Longer trips to Sicily
+Longer Trips to Sicily